tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 If the labels in the response are abbreviated or non-intuitive, however, you definitely should document the responses.
 Developers sometimes abbreviate the responses to increase performance by reducing the amount of text sent.

-Plus, if you're documenting some of the response items but not others, the doc will look inconsistent.
+Additionally, if you're documenting some of the response items but not others, the doc will look inconsistent.

 One of the problems with the Mashape Weather API is that it doesn't describe the meaning of the responses.
 If the air quality index is `25`, is that a good or bad value when compared to `65`?
-What is the scale to?
-Some air quality indexes are on a scale from 1 to 10.
+What is the scale based on?

 Does each city/country define its own index?
 Does a high number indicate a poor quality of air or a high quality?
 How does air quality differ from air pollution?
 These are the types of answers one would hope to learn in a description of the responses.

 ## Strategies for documenting nested objects

 Many times the response contains nested objects (objects within objects).
-Here Dropbox represents the nesting by using a slash.
+Here Dropbox represents the nesting with a slash.
 For example, `team/name` provides the documentation for the `name` object within the `team` object.

 <a href="https://www.dropbox.com/developers/core/docs#disable-token"><img src="{{ "/images_api/returnvaluedefinitions.png" | prepend: site.baseurl }}" alt="" /></a>